jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Passing data using inputs.md

           modal:
             title: Let the countdown begin!
 ```
 :::
 :::::

 :::::ExpandableHeading
 ### Passing data from a jig to a composite jig&#x20;

 In this example, three jigs contain various information for all customers, namely:

-1. _customer-list.jigx_ - A list of customers.
+1. *customer-list.jigx* - A list of customers.
-2. _customer-contact.jigx_ - A list of the customer contact person.
+2. *customer-contact.jigx* - A list of the customer contact person.
-3. _customer-orders.jigx_ - A list of orders.
+3. *customer-orders.jigx* - A list of orders.

 When you click on a customer in the list (1) shown on the left screen below, a new jig opens combining the details from contact (2) and orders (3) into one screen (composite jig), shown on the right screen below and filters the data to show the selected customer's details.
-The composite jig is called _customer-overview\.jigx_.
+The composite jig is called *customer-overview\.jigx*.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/bH9ftLRMiw6zpPtfFMRsF_inputcompex.png" size="60" position="center" caption="Send and receiving jigs" alt="Send and receiving jigs"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/bH9ftLRMiw6zpPtfFMRsF_inputcompex.png" size="60" position="center" caption="Send and receiving jigs" alt="Send and receiving jigs" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/bH9ftLRMiw6zpPtfFMRsF_inputcompex.png" width="800" height="795" darkWidth="800" darkHeight="795"}

 To achieve this configure the following:

-1. Create the composite jig and include the `JigIds` for the _customer-contact.jigx_ and _customer-orders.jigx_.
+1. Create the composite jig and include the `JigIds` for the *customer-contact.jigx* and *customer-orders.jigx*.
-2. Add the `customerId` and `customerName` input values transfered from the `parameters` in the _customer-list.jigx_ to the `jigId` properties for the _customer-contacts.jigx_; and add `customerId` to the `jigId` for the _customer-order.jigx_.
+2. Add the `customerId` and `customerName` input values transfered from the `parameters` in the *customer-list.jigx* to the `jigId` properties for the *customer-contacts.jigx*; and add `customerId` to the `jigId` for the *customer-order.jigx*.
 The result is that only the selected customer's contact person and orders will display.
 3. Add parameters to the customer list that include the `customerId` and `customerName`.

 **Sending Jig**

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/opBbbMDRrtoVlQ4joaAWJ_custlist.png" size="64" position="center" caption="Sending Jig with paramaters" alt="Sending Jig with paramaters"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/opBbbMDRrtoVlQ4joaAWJ_custlist.png" size="64" position="center" caption="Sending Jig with paramaters" alt="Sending Jig with paramaters" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/opBbbMDRrtoVlQ4joaAWJ_custlist.png" width="800" height="1560" darkWidth="800" darkHeight="1560"}
 :::

 :::VerticalSplitItem
-Create a list jig called _customer-list.jigx_, use the datasource to list customer names and ids.
+Create a list jig called *customer-list.jigx*, use the datasource to list customer names and ids.
 Add `parameters` for the `customerName` and `customerId`.
 :::
 ::::